Lights, Camera, Architecture!: Where Set Design and Architecture Cross Over

 Ugly Lies the Bone play tells the story of Jess, an American citizen just returned from Afghanistan, who is about to see that her Florida hometown is not the place she left years ago.
 To confront her fears, she builds a new world through virtual reality, slowly restoring her relationships, home, and herself.
 To display this “new world” Es Devlin, a set design heavyweight, created a map of the town made up of 2,000 building models.
 The miniature replicas, which were applied by hand by the National Theatre Scenic Workshop, protrude from a curved backdrop, making it seem as though the audience is looking through a VR set.

-F*CK THE POLAR BEARS - Design by Chiara Stephenson
+F*CK THE POLAR BEARS - Design by Chiara Stephenson with director Caroline Byrne

 Bush, London, UK